prathebaselva/cs897/tutorial/errors/git_revert.md

-Commit Not Found:
+## 1.Error: Commit Not Found:

-Cause: The specified commit hash or reference does not exist in the repository.
+  **Cause: The specified commit hash or reference does not exist in the repository.**
+  **Solution:**
-Solution: Verify the correctness of the commit hash or reference.
-Use git log to check the commit history.
+    - Verify the correctness of the commit hash or reference using git log to check the commit history.

+      git log

-Already Reverted:
+## 2.Error: Already Reverted:

-Cause: Attempting to revert a commit that has already been reverted.
+  **Cause: Attempting to revert a commit that has already been reverted.**
+  **Solution:**
-Solution: Check the commit history using git log to confirm if the commit has already been reverted.
+    - Check the commit history using git log to confirm if the commit has already been reverted.

-You are in the Middle of a Revert:
+## 3.Error: You are in the Middle of a Revert:

-Cause: Attempting to perform another operation while a previous revert is in progress.
+  **Cause: Attempting to perform another operation while a previous revert is in progress.**
+  **Solution:**
-Solution: Complete or abort the current revert before starting a new operation.
-Use git revert --abort if needed.
+    - Complete or abort the current revert before starting a new operation.

+      git revert --abort

-Uncommitted Changes:
+## 4.Error:Uncommitted Changes:

-Cause: There are uncommitted changes in the working directory.
+  **Cause: There are uncommitted changes in the working directory.**
+  **Solution:**
-Solution: Commit, stash, or discard local changes before attempting to revert.
+    - Commit, stash, or discard local changes before attempting to revert.

+      git commit -m "description of current changes" git stash

-Conflict in <file>:
+## 5.Error: Conflict in <file>:

-Cause: There is a merge conflict during the revert process.
+  **Cause: There is a merge conflict during the revert process.**
+  **Solution:**
-Solution: Manually resolve conflicts in the affected file(s).
-Use git status to identify conflicted files.
-After resolving, mark them as resolved with git add <file> and continue the revert with git revert --continue.
+    - Manually resolve conflicts in the affected file(s).
+    - Use git status to identify conflicted files.
+    - After resolving, mark them as resolved with git add <file>.
+    - Continue the revert with git revert --continue.

+      git status
+      git add <file>
+      git revert --continue

 Refusing to Merge Unrelated Histories:

 Cause: Attempting to revert a commit that is not part of the branch's history.